thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 ### Assign alarm to user

-To assign an alarm to a user, navigate to the "Alarms" tab of the entity details window and specify the user in the "Assignee" column.
+You can assign an alarm to a specific user so that, for example, he can respond to the elevated temperature in the room and take appropriate action.

-When an alarm is assigned to the user, they will receive a notification about it.
+You can assign an alarm to the user on the "Alarms" page, in the "Alarm Table" widget, or on the "Alarms" tab in the details window of the selected entity.

 {% include images-gallery.html imageCollection="assignee-alarm-1" %}